 Outbound marketing is a somewhat invasive form of lead generation, and may not appeal to certain types of buyers, so it’s important to research your specific market before diving too heavily into this type of campaign.
 Examples of outbound marketing include cold-calling, face-to-face direct marketing, television, radio and print advertising.
 The disadvantages of outbound marketing are that it is difficult to measure, can be off-putting to certain buyer types, and can be quite costly with the potential for little return on investment.

-Inbound marketing is a less aggressive form of lead generation, which allows potential customers to find their way to information about your products and services, and encourages them to request additional information via a lead form or other method of capturing contact information for follow-up.
-Examples of inbound marketing include content marketing by way of blogging, e-books, whitepapers, email-marketing, social media marketing and peer reviews, as well as digital marketing tactics such as Search Engine Optimization (SEO), Search Engine Marketing (SEM), Pay-Per-Click Campaigns (PPC), or a combination thereof.
+Inbound marketing allows potential customers to find their way to information about your products and services, and encourages them to request additional information via a lead form or other method of capturing contact information for follow-up.
+Examples of inbound marketing include content marketing by way of blogging, e-books, white papers, email-marketing, social media marketing and peer reviews, as well as digital marketing tactics such as Search Engine Optimization (SEO), Search Engine Marketing (SEM), Pay-Per-Click Campaigns (PPC), or a combination.

 Lead Nurturing: Forming a Relationship with your Leads